You may hear that the top car manufacturers like Toyota, Holden, Hyundai, Honda, Ford and Nissan all offer 0% interest deals, but be warned!

-If you walk in to the showroom and ask for the 0% car finance deal, the price of the vehicle can be inflated and is often not negotiable – you’re paying full retail.
+If you walk into the showroom and ask for the 0% car finance deal, the price of the vehicle can be inflated and is often not negotiable – you’re paying full retail.
 You can almost certainly negotiate a better price with the dealer if you’re not asking for the 0% finance option.

 2. Trade In Value

 If you’re trading in your old vehicle you’re likely to be offered a much lower price than if you weren’t opting for the 0% finance deal.
 Perhaps consider selling your vehicle privately instead if this is the case.

 3. Loan Flexibility

-The structure of the finance is also likely to be less flexible (term of the deal, balloon payments, how often you make repayments and so forth.
+The structure of the finance is also likely to be less flexible, such as the term of the deal, balloon payments, how often you make repayments and so forth.

 Again, the problem is that the cost of offering this guaranteed buyback price is generally an upfront loading to the cost of the car.
 And often these deals come with restrictions that may preclude you from taking up the offer anyway when it comes time to upgrade.